StarManTheGamer/poly-newdocs/docs/objects/effects/Sound.md

 # Sound

-Sounds are objects that can be placed in the world and emit audio.
+:polytoria-Sound: Sounds are objects that can be placed in the world and emit audio.

 {{ inherits("DynamicInstance") }}